RATE OF UNINSURED REMAINS RELATIVELY STEADY

 County Comparison of Uninsured, 2021

-In terms of access to health care, according to the 2019 California Health Interview Survey (CHIS), 83.0% of people under age 65 had a usual place to go to when they were sick or needed health advice, a slightly lower proportion than California and all neighboring counties compared, except Los Angeles.
-Furthermore, 15.8% of San Bernardino County residents under age 65 delayed or did not get the medical care that they needed, which is a rate in the middle among neighboring counties compared and about the same as California (15.7%).
+In terms of access to health care, according to the 2021 California Health Interview Survey (CHIS), 79.2% of San Bernardino County residents under age 65 had a usual place to go to when they were sick or needed health advice, a lower proportion than California and all neighboring counties.
+Conversely, 15.2% of San Bernardino County residents under age 65 delayed or did not get the medical care that they needed, which is a rate lower than all neighboring counties compared and California (18.0%).

 SAN BERNARDINO COUNTY HAS LOWEST RATE OF DELAYING CARE